 Grooming Your Australian Labradoodle

-Expect to have your doodle groomed every 5-6 weeks, as well as some brushing in between.
+Expect to have your doodle groomed every 5-6 weeks, as well as lots of brushing in between.
 This prevents knots & matting which can be very painful for your pet.

 Some owners like coats long, some short.
 Shorter coats require less maintenance.